carbon-design-system/carbon-for-ibm-dotcom/packages/react/src/patterns/sub-patterns/LinkList/README.md

 # LinkList

-> The LintList component will be used to have list of different cta types.
+> The LinkList component will be used to have list of different cta types.

 ## Getting started